 4. Refactor -> Rename (Shift + F6)

-Since I do a lot of Right Click -> Refactor -> Rename..., I think it is better for me to remember this shortcut.
+Since I do a lot of Right Click -> Refactor -> Rename..., I think I should remember this shortcut.

 Instead of doing above, I can just select / highlight the class / function name and press Control + F6.
-I do this a lot because I believe having a right name is essential for creating clean code.
+I do this a lot because I believe having the right name is essential for clean code best practices.

-I don't really like this shortcut, simply because F6 is too far away.
-Generally any shortcut keys that consists of function key, I don't like it.
+I don't like this shortcut key, simply because F6 is too far away.
+Generally, any shortcut key that consists of a function key, I don't like it.

 5. Show Diff (Control + D)